GunshipPenguin/billionaire_challenge/README.md

 Multibillionare Mike McHack has just died, leaving an estate valued at several million Bitcoin.
-A lifelong hacker, in his will, he left his entire estate to the first person who can solve his series of technical challenges technical challenges.
+A lifelong hacker, in his will, he left his entire estate to the first person who can solve his series of technical challenges.

 This is where you come in.
 As a keen Hacker, you're up to the challenge, and are itching to begin.